zalenix/portaldocs/portal-sdk/templates/top-extensions-alerting.md

 <!-- TODO: Determine whether this sentence is still accurate.

  Today it only applies to availability, performance and client error, we are working on expanding it into the other areas.
  -->

-The Portal has a daily extension customization Json backup from **Azure SQL** to **Kusto**.
-You can view your extension alert customization Json in **Kusto** by using the site located at [https://ailoganalyticsportal-privatecluster.cloudapp.net/#/discover/query/results](https://ailoganalyticsportal-privatecluster.cloudapp.net/#/discover/query/results) and replacing `DefaultCriteria` with `Alert_YOUR_EXTENSION_NAME`.
-That function will not exist until you onboard the extension to the alerting infrastructure, as specified in [#onboarding-to-the-alert-infrastructure](#onboarding-to-the-alert-infrastructure).
-You can also view  a read-only version of the configuration by using  the alerting tool that is located at [https://aka.ms/portalfx/alerting-onboarding](https://aka.ms/portalfx/alerting-onboarding).
+The Portal backs up  JSON extension customizations  from **Azure SQL** to **Kusto** daily at 5:00 pm PST.
+You can view your extension alert customization Json in **Kusto** by using the site located at [https://aka.ms/portalfx/alerting-kusto-partner](https://aka.ms/portalfx/alerting-kusto-partner) and replacing `DefaultCriteria` with `Alert_YOUR_EXTENSION_NAME`.
+Another function is  the Kusto function named `GetExtensionCustomizationJson("YOUR_EXTENSION_NAME")`.
+The function for your extension will not exist until you onboard the extension to the alerting infrastructure, as specified in [#onboarding-to-the-alert-infrastructure](#onboarding-to-the-alert-infrastructure).
+You can also view  a read-only version of the configuration after onboarding by using  the alerting tool that is located at [https://aka.ms/portalfx/alerting-onboarding](https://aka.ms/portalfx/alerting-onboarding).

 ## Onboarding to the alert infrastructure

-1. Generate the desired per extension configuration by manually editing the JSON file, or by using the alerting tool that is located at [https://aka.ms/portalfx/alerting-onboarding](https://aka.ms/portalfx/alerting-onboarding).
+1. Generate the desired extension alert configuration by manually editing the JSON file, or by using the alerting tool that is located at [https://aka.ms/portalfx/alerting-onboarding](https://aka.ms/portalfx/alerting-onboarding).

 1. Fill out the work item that is located at  [https://aka.ms/portalfx/alerting-onboarding](https://aka.ms/portalfx/alerting-onboarding).

 1. Set up the following correlation rules in ICM.

-    * **Routing ID**: For create regression 'AIMS://AZUREPORTAL\Portal' <br/> For all others 'AIMS://AZUREPORTAL\Portal\\{ExtensionName}' |
+    * **Routing ID**: For create regressions the id is `AIMS://AZUREPORTAL\Portal`.
+For all others, the id is `AIMS://AZUREPORTAL\Portal\\{ExtensionName}`.

-    * **Correlation ID**:  Specific to alert.
+    * **Correlation ID**:  Alert-specific.
 Use the following values.

-        * Availability - Extension: **ExtensionLoadAvailability**
+        * Extension availability alerts: **ExtensionLoadAvailability**

-        * Availability - Blade: **BladeLoadAvailability**
+        * Blade availability alerts: **BladeLoadAvailability**

-        * Availability - Part: **PartLoadAvailability**
+        * Part availability alerts: **PartLoadAvailability**

-    * **Mode**: Hit count (recommended).
+    * **Mode**: Hit count is the recommended mode.
 Other modes are .

+    * **Match DC/Region**: Checked.

     * **Match Slice**: Checked.

     * **Match Severity**: Checked.

+    * **Match Role**: Checked.

+    * **Match Instance/Cluster**: Checked.

-IF the correlation rules need to be updated for your extension, reach out to
+If the correlation rules need to be updated for your extension, reach out to
 <a href="mailto:ibizafxhot@microsoft.com;azurefxg@microsoft.com?subject=Extension Alert Configuration&body=My team would like to update the correlation rules for our extension.
 The configuration to update is <Alert_YOUR_EXTENSION_NAME>.
 The updated configuration is attached.">ibizafx hot@microsoft.com and azurefxg@microsoft.com</a>  and attach the updated configuration.
 We will inform you when the updates are applied.

-## Alert configuration file
+## Alert configuration

+At a high level, an alert configuration specifies the number of environments that will use the alert.
+Then, the environments are grouped into sets that use the same alert, or defined individually, using the **environment** parameter.
+Within that environment, the  availability configuration for the alerts within that environment is specified.

 A sample alert is in the following code.